Security Considerations for WebViews

 1. Intro

 This document does not define the WebView security model.
-It documents where the configuration "a host app embeds web content and exposes a native bridge" diverges from existing W3C documents like:
+It documents where the configuration "a host app embeds web content and exposes a native bridge" diverges from concepts written in W3C documents like:

 This report documents how WebViews diverge conceptually from security concepts, user agent duties and practices defined for browsers.